w3f/polkadot-wiki/docs/claims.md

 > **NOTICE**: It is much more secure to download and use the MyCrypto app locally.
 You can always
 > find the most up-to-date releases of the desktop app on their [releases page][mycrypto].

-You will need a Polkadot account to which to fulfill your DOTs claim.
+You will need a Polkadot account to claim your DOTs.
 Please follow the instructions on the [account generation][] page for generating a new Polkadot account.

 #### Claiming your DOT with MyCrypto